Shichi-Go-San

-lit. 'seven-five-three' (七五三, Shichi-Go-San) is a traditional Japanese rite of passage and festival day for three- and seven-year-old girls, five-year-old and sometimes three-year-old boys, held annually on November 15 to celebrate the growth and well-being of young children.
+lit. 'seven-five-three' (七五三, Shichi-Go-San) is a traditional Japanese rite of passage and festival day for three- and seven-year-old girls, and five-year-old and sometimes three-year-old boys.
+It is held annually on November 15 and celebrates the growth and well-being of young children.
 As it is not a national holiday, it is generally observed on the nearest weekend.